proofofbeer/pob-v1/README.md

 ⚠️ This project is currently under active development.
 Things might break.
 Feel free to check the open issues & create new ones.

-Proof of Experience Protocol (POEP) is a public good, created to reward connections between brands and community members.
+Proof of Experience Protocol (POEP) is a public good, created to reward connections between Brands and Community Members.

 A Brand, in the POEP context, can be from a single person, to a community/DAO, to a company or country.

-Community members are all of us, users, who interact with the Brands with aligned values.
+Community Members are all of us, users, who interact with the Brands with aligned values.

-- **Create and deploy custom-created Product NFT and Memory NFT Smart Contracts**.
+- **Create and deploy custom Product NFT and Memory NFT Smart Contracts**.
 - **Configure custom Unlocking Mechanism for your Memory NFTs**
-- **Create drops and collaborations with and for your community members**
+- **Create drops and collaborations with and for your Community Members**
-- **Track merit and involvement of community members within the community**
+- **Track merit and involvement of Community Mmbers within the community**

-POEP was designed to enhance these connections and reward community members with provable, on-chain memories derived from specific actions within the community.
+POEP was designed to enhance these connections and reward Community Members with provable, on-chain memories derived from specific actions within the community.

 This project was created using [Scaffold-Eth 2](https://github.com/scaffold-eth/se-2) as a starter template.